 How to Buy a House Without a Real Estate Agent

-If you want to join the few buyers who forge ahead and buy a house without a Realtor, it’s important to prepare yourself to take on the tasks agents normally do.
+If you want to join the few buyers who forge ahead and buy a house without a Realtor or real estate agent, it’s important that you prepare to take on the tasks agents normally do.

-Especially if you’re green, it’s essential to learn how you can prepare to buy a home.
-Here’s a rundown of some of the key responsibilities you will likely need to manage.
+If you’re inexperienced, it’s essential to learn how you can prepare to buy a home.
+Here’s a rundown of some of the key steps you will likely need to take.

 Step 1.
 Consider Your Mortgage Options

 Unless you are an all-cash buyer, you’ll need to explore the different types of mortgage loans.
-You could get prequalified for a mortgage with several lenders so you have a sense of what size mortgage loan you might qualify for.
+You could get prequalified for a mortgage with several lenders to get a sense of the size of mortgage loan you might qualify for.

 Step 2.
 Research Neighborhoods

-As you zero in on neighborhoods that meet your criteria, then it’s a good idea to do your research and learn the price of recent sales.
-This will help you understand if the homes you tour are priced correctly — and if they fit within your budget.
+As you zero in on neighborhoods that meet your criteria, it’s a good idea to do your research and learn the price of recent sales.
+This will help you understand if the homes you tour are priced correctly — and whether they fit within your budget.

 Step 4.
 Hire a Home Inspector

 When you find a home you’re interested in, it’s recommended that you hire a home inspector.
-This professional will issue a report that lets you know the ins and outs of a home’s condition and may lead to further negotiation.
+This professional will issue a report outlining the ins and outs of a home’s condition, which may lead to further negotiation.

 Step 5.
 Request a Seller’s Disclosure

-Ask for a seller’s disclosure, a document that can contain information about repairs and upgrades the seller did on the home as well as problems they’re aware of.
-You can ask them about any structural problems; condition of the HVAC, plumbing, and electrical systems; mold and mildew; termite damage; the presence of lead paint, radon, and asbestos, and so forth.
+Ask for a seller’s disclosure, a document that can include information about repairs and upgrades the seller made to the home, as well as problems they’re aware of.
+You can ask them about any structural problems; the condition of the heating, ventilation, and air conditioning, plumbing, and electrical systems; mold and mildew; termite damage; the presence of lead paint, radon, and asbestos, and so forth.

 The offer will include the amount you’re offering, what you’d like to stay in the home (such as appliances), and closing dates.
-Including an appraisal contingency in the offer means you can cancel the contract if something goes wrong without losing your deposit.
+Including an appraisal contingency in the offer means you can cancel the contract if the appraisal is negative without losing your deposit.

 Step 7.
 Hire a Real Estate Lawyer